hash-tpl/qb/README.md

 # Project Title

-Check the project requirment for what should go into this file.
+Check the project requirements for what should go into this file.